codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 toc: true
 ---
 Upgrade the Codefresh on-premises platform to the latest version.
-Prepare for the upgrade by completing the required tasks, upgrade the platform, and then complete post-upgrade configuration if needed.

-_Before_ the upgrade, complete the required tasks based on the version you are upgrading to:
+_Before_ the upgrade, complete the required tasks based on the version you are upgrading to, then upgrade the platform, and then complete post-upgrade configuration if needed, also based on the version you are upgrading to.
-* Upgrade to v1.1.1: Maintain backward compatibility for infrastructure services
-* Upgrade to v1.2.0:
-  Update `config.yaml` for the following Codefresh managed charts that have been deprecated:
-  * Ingress
-  * Rabbitmq
-  * Redis

-###  Upgrade to 1.1.1 preparation
+###  Upgrade to 1.1.1
+Prepare for the upgrade to v1.1.1 by performing the tasks listed below.

 #### Maintain backward compatibility for infrastructure services
-If you have Codefresh version 1.0.202 or lower installed, and are upgrading to version **1.1.1 or higher**, to retain the existing images for the services listed below, _before upgrade_, update the `config.yaml` for `kcfi`.
+If you have Codefresh version 1.0.202 or lower installed, and are upgrading to v1.1.1, to retain the existing images for the services listed below, update the `config.yaml` for `kcfi`.

 * `cf-mongodb`
 * `cf-redis`